TingTai/Natural-Language-Processing-with-Disaster-Tweets/README.md

 # Natural-Language-Processing-with-Disaster-Tweets

 ## Problem description
-Kaggle NLP competition 'Natural Language Processing with Disaster Tweets', the main problem to predict if tweets describe disaster really, yes is 1 and no is 0, so it is binary classification problem.
+Kaggle NLP competition 'Natural Language Processing with Disaster Tweets'.
+The main problem is to predict if tweets describe disaster really, yes is 1 and no is 0, so it is binary classification problem.
 Original dataset is balanced, and the ratio of 0 and 1 is 4:3.
 However, according to real-world situation, I change the dataset to be imbalanced.
 And the final ratio of 0 and 1 is 10:1.

 ## Process of data analysis:
 1. Text data processing.